lucaisfirst/looks/useNetwork/README.md

 # @react_hooks/use-Network

-React Hook to update your document's use-Network
+React Hook to update your document's Network